w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 # Assignment

-Assignment (more information will come at the end of the lectures):
+More information will come by the end of the lectures

 - Either on Machine Learning (ask me) or Data Mining (ask Prof. Golfarelli)
-- You are responsible for your code
-    - If you cannot explain your code and your choices...
+- **You are responsible for your code**.
+If you cannot explain your code and your choices...
     - ... and/or you copied and pasted it from colleagues or LLMs
     - ... you will need to retake the exam
     - "I do not know how to program" is not a valid excuse!